 A broader look at race and ethnicity

-Keep in mind that the limited definitions of race and ethnicity we’ve used in the past, are no longer enough.
+Remember that the limited definitions of race and ethnicity we’ve used in the past are no longer enough.
 Let’s take the example of being Hispanic.
-Historically, this question in surveys would be “are you Hispanic or not Hispanic?”
+Historically, this survey question would be, “are you Hispanic or not Hispanic?”
 We need more options in our surveys to be more inclusive.
 A Hispanic person could be, for example:

 - from Spain